 PPPO program management professionals provide expertise including health and safety, quality assurance, safeguards and security, compliance, environmental risk, budget, contracting, and procurement to ensure the Portsmouth and Paducah Sites meet project milestones, while accomplishing the work efficiently and safely.
-More >
+More About Program Management >

 Our active cleanup projects at the former gaseous diffusion plant sites encompass environmental remediation, decontamination and decommissioning (D&D), and waste management in addition to managing the depleted uranium hexafluoride (DUF6) conversion operations at both sites.
 More About Our Major Cleanup Projects >

 We provide numerous avenues to foster informed and involved stakeholders who can better contribute their perspectives to the Environmental Management program by being knowledgeable about the ongoing and changing complexities associated with our cleanup activities.
 More About Outreach >